stark1tty/awesome-PhD/README.md

 - [KHOJ](https://github.com/khoj-ai/khoj): An AI personal assistant that queries your markdown files, Gitbub repos, PDFs, Notion files and more.
 It runs both online using the OpenAI API and offline using LLaMa.
 - [MIRRORTHINK](https://mirrorthink.ai/): GPT4 interface tailored for academics, integrating with sites such as Wolfram Alpha and Pubmed.

+#### Image Organization
+- [EXIFTOOL](https://exiftool.org/): ExifTool is a platform-independent Perl library plus a command-line application for reading, writing and editing meta information in a wide variety of files.
+ExifTool supports many different metadata formats including EXIF, GPS, IPTC, XMP, JFIF, GeoTIFF, etc., as well as the maker notes of many digital cameras by Canon, Casio, DJI, etc. etc.
+- [FASTSTONE SUITE](https://www.faststone.org/): Suite of image software that includes an intuitive image viewer, screen capture, resizer and various other organisation tools.
+- [TROPY](https://tropy.org/): Tropy is an independent, open-source project designed and produced by an international team of historians and software developers for the organisation of visual data.
+It offers a number of extensions and plugins including one for Zotero.

+#### Memorization Tools
+- [ANKI](https://apps.ankiweb.net/): Flash card web app that supports images, audio, videos and scientific markup (via LaTeX).

 #### Note Taking
 - [BRAINVERSE](https://github.com/ReproNim/brainverse): A neat, open-source, cross-platform tool for notetaking, experiment planning and a lab notebook tool.
 - [EMACS](https://www.gnu.org/software/emacs/): An extensible, customizable, free/libre text editor with a hardcore fanbase.